KDE/documentation-develop-kde-org/content/hig/components/editing/list.md

 ![Multiple selected items in a picker overlay.](/hig/PickerOverlay.png)

--   Don\'t provide extended multiple selections with Shift+Click or
-    Ctrl+Click to select groups of contiguous or non-adjacent values, respectively.
-Instead, use the
-    `dual-list pattern </patterns/content/duallist>`{.interpreted-text
-    role="doc"} or the
-    `picker pattern </patterns/content/picker>`{.interpreted-text
-    role="doc"} if multiple items have to be selected, because it allows users to easily see which items are selected at any point, without having to scroll through the available options, and it can be used with only the mouse.
+-   Don't provide extended multiple selections with Shift+Click or Ctrl+Click to select groups of contiguous or non-adjacent values, respectively.
+Instead, use the [dual-list pattern](/hig/patterns/content/duallist) or the [picker pattern](/hig/patterns/content/picker) if multiple items have to be selected, because it allows users to easily see which items are selected at any point, without having to scroll through the available options, and it can be used with only the mouse.